openstack-infra/zuul-jobs/roles/configure-mirrors/README.rst

 An ansible role to configure services to use mirrors.

-Role Variables
+**Role Variables**

-mirror_fqdn
+.. zuul:rolevar:: mirror_fqdn

-  The base host for mirror servers
+   The base host for mirror servers.

-pypi_mirror
+.. zuul:rolevar:: pypi_mirror

-  URL to override the generated pypi mirror url based on mirror_fqdn
+   URL to override the generated pypi mirror url based on :zuul:rolevar:`configure-mirrors.mirror_fqdn`.